geoff-maddock/events-tracker/README.md

 # Event Repo
-> A guide and calender of events, weekly and monthly series, promoters, artists, producers, djs, venues and other entities.
+> A web based event calendar and tracking tool for music and arts communities.

-A guide and calender of events, weekly and monthly series, promoters, artists, producers, djs, venues and other entities.
+Event Repo is a CMS designed to be set up for a music or arts community to track events, weekly and monthly series, promoters, artists, producers, djs, venues and other entities.
 Run an instance to create your own community where events, event series, entities, attendees and other objects can be added, tagged maintained and followed.
+Keep the discussion going through a related discussion forum.

-## FEATURES (v0.1)
+## FEATURES (v0.2)

 * Public, filterable event listings
 * User registration for private homepage with customized private event listings and account settings.